tmux-python/libtmux/doc/quickstart.rst

     >>> pane = window.split_window(attach=False)
     >>> pane.select_pane()

-.. note:: There is much, much more.
-Take a look at the :ref:`API` and the `testsuite`_.

 .. todo:: create a ``kill_pane()`` method.
 .. todo:: have a ``.kill()`` and ``.select()`` proxy for Server, Session, Window and Pane objects.